-Student begins basic life support, including chest compression and ventilation.

-After the officer is on the ground, use a manikin.
+- Student begins basic life support, including chest compression and ventilation. - After the officer is on the ground, use a manikin.
 After two minutes of CPR, two additional students arrive to assist.
 They bring an AED.

 - One arriving student helps the first student with two-person CPR. - The third student obtains, applies, and sets the AED to the victim.
 The AED training unit cycles until the "no shock advised" message appears. - Student checks for the officer's pulse.
 (Pulse is 60.) - Student checks if the officer is breathing.
-(Officer has no spontaneous respiration.)

-- Student performs rescue breathing.
-After one-minute, spontaneous respiration resumes. - EMS arrives.
+(Officer has no spontaneous respiration.) - Student performs rescue breathing.
+After one-minute, spontaneous respiration resumes.

+• EMS arrives.

-Students communicate findings and intervention to EMS.
+- Students communicate findings and intervention to EMS. - Provide feedback/critique to the student.